denesatti/Airplane-Route-Management/README.md

 # Airplane-Route-Management

 This was an exercise for the software engineering subject in the second year of my studies.

+The solution developed by me can be found in: src/main/java/isp/lab8/airways

 The main task was the following:

 Introduction